soef/ioBroker.wifilight/README.md

 ioBroker Adapter for WiFi Light

 #### Info
-First only LW12, LD382 and LD382A supported
+Supports LW12, LD382 and LD382A.
+Support for Mi-Light RGBW added.

 ###### How to use the command state:
 + Possible identifiers are: ``red, r, green, g, blue, b, bri, sat, transition, on, off``